 - and by maintaining physical conditioning and mobility through exercise.

-A few foods and supplements, in particular, have been relentlessly proven by science to be helpful.
+In particular, a few foods and supplements have been relentlessly proven by science to be helpful.
 Here are six of them:

-A breakfast of blueberries can improve memory formation, verbal skills, and even decrease blood pressure.
+A breakfast of blueberries can improve memory formation and verbal skills – and even decrease blood pressure.
 These benefits can occur after just six weeks of eating blueberries consistently.
 According to the research website Examine.com, “Blueberries increase growth factors in the brain, which allows brain cells to grow and have an easier time communicating.
 This is a rare effect among food products.”

 Did you know that surplus belly fat has been linked to Vitamin D deficiency?
-Additionally, too-low Vitamin D levels are linked to many age-related diseases, so it’s important to eat foods with naturally occurring Vitamin D and/or get sunlight.
-A blood test with your doctor can reveal where your levels are at currently and shine insight on how much you might need to supplement.
-Like most supplements, taking too much can be just as bad (or worse) as not getting enough – so, supplement strategically.
+Additionally, too-low Vitamin D levels are linked to many age-related diseases, so eating foods with naturally occurring Vitamin D and/or getting sunlight is essential.
+A blood test with your doctor can reveal your current levels and insight into how much you might need to supplement.
+Like most supplements, taking too much can be just as bad (or worse) as not getting enough – so supplement strategically.

-Mature people produce less L-carnitine within their bodies, so supplementation might provide you with some worthwhile benefits – particularly if you’re physically active.
-Carnitine improves blood flow and encourages better energy use in brain cells, improves muscular control, and aids in fat loss.
+Mature people produce less L-carnitine within their bodies, so supplementation might provide some worthwhile benefits – particularly if you’re a fitness enthusiast.
+Carnitine improves blood flow, encourages better energy use in brain cells, improves muscular control, and aids in fat loss.
 Carnitine is found within meat but can also be supplemented in capsule form.
-Ask your doctor about finding the right dosage to meet your unique needs.
+Ask your doctor about finding the proper dosage to meet your unique needs.

-Creatine increases your power output – it improves muscle growth, strength, and repair.
+Creatine increases your power output – it improves muscle growth, potency, and repair.
 It probably also helps with cognition in those of us over the age of 50.
-Creatine supplementation does cause a bit of water retention, so ask your doctor what the right dose is for you and to make sure creatine supplementation doesn’t clash with any of your medications or existing health conditions.
+Creatine supplementation does cause a bit of water retention, so ask your doctor what the right dose is for you and make sure creatine supplementation doesn’t clash with any of your medications or tax your kidneys.

 All of these changes that mature adults experience can be difficult at times, but they are ultimately a natural part of growing up and maturing into adulthood.